arkency/posts/posts/2017-08-29-interview-with-sergii-makagon-about-hanami-events-domain-driven-design-remote-work-blogging-and-more.md

 But as we started to dig into that domain, we figured out that it's huge.
 Schedules and notifications for parents.
 Payment collection and benefits calculation.
 Absence calculation, etc, etc.

-Every time we received request from business, we revisited our existing implementation, how it fits to new requirements?
-Which words do they used to describe new business processes?
-It returns us back to ubiquitous language.
+Every time we received a request from the business, we revisited our existing implementation, how it fits to new requirements?
+Which words did they use to describe new business processes?
+It brings us back to the ubiquitous language.
 It's just great how much we can learn from domain experts.
-Usually after discussion with them I feel like I'm super overwhelmed, but new knowledge allows developers to architect solution properly.
-If you see that new words and definitions appear in requirements, make sure you understand meaning behind it.
+Usually, after a discussion with them, I feel like I'm super overwhelmed, but new knowledge allows developers to architect solution properly.
+If you see that new words and definitions appear in requirements, make sure you understand the meaning behind it.
 Is that a separate entity, or just an existing one but used in different context?
 Long story short: I try to keep an eye on complexity and new knowledge.
 Listen to domain experts.
 Revisit what I have.
 Constantly.

 Codebase: